skirmess/classic-auto-complete/ClassicAutoComplete/readme.txt

 Restores the classic auto complete functionality of the send mail frame and adds your alts to the list used for auto completion.

-Restores the classic auto complete functionality but leaves the new drop down menu in place.
 While you type, the add-on searches for the first match in the following order:

  * One of your alts
- * One of your friends who is online
- * One of your guildies who is online
- * One of your friends who is offline
+ * One of your friends
- * One of your guildies who is offline
+ * One of your guildies
- * Someone you interacted with

 The autocompleted text will be grayed out so if you continue typing the text is overwritten and the search is refined.